Bobby Blood: Port Vale

 Blood signed with Port Vale for a £50 fee in November 1919 after impressing on trial the previous year.
-His war service left him with a hole in his right leg, as well as having one leg shorter than the other, doctors said he was not fit enough to play professional football, though the management at The Old Recreation Ground felt otherwise.
-In the 1919–20 season he finished as top-scorer with 26 goals in 32 games – a remarkable feat for a 25-year-old newcomer to the Football League still carrying the scars of war.
+His war service left him with a hole in his right leg, as well as having one leg shorter than the other, doctors said he was not fit enough to play professional football.
+However, the management at the Old Recreation Ground felt otherwise.
+In the 1919–20 season, he finished as top-scorer with 26 goals in 32 games – a remarkable feat for a 25-year-old newcomer to the Football League still carrying the scars of war.
 He scored twice in games against Clapton Orient, Bury, Bristol City, Stockport County (both home and away); hit a hat-trick past Nottingham Forest; and put four past Rotherham County on 28 February.

-He continued his goal scoring feats in the 1920–21 season with 20 goals in 26 games.
+He continued his goal-scoring feats in the 1920–21 season with 20 goals in 26 games.
 He scored against Stoke in the Potteries derby, and hit braces against Nottingham Forest, Hull City, Clapton Orient, and Bury; also putting four past Stockport County on 11 December.
 He demonstrated the fearsome power of his shot by striking a penalty which was saved by the Bristol City goalkeeper at the cost of a broken wrist.
 A Stockport player who headed the ball off the line to save a Blood shot had to be taken off the field with concussion.

 West Bromwich Albion

 West Bromwich Albion secretary-manager Fred Everiss signed him in February 1921 for £4,750, then a club record fee.
-Vale fans were outraged at the sale, though Blood was informed that the club's financial situation meant that either "[he] went or the club".
+Vale fans were outraged at the sale.
+However, Blood was informed that the club's financial situation meant that either "[he] went or the club".
 The move took Blood from the Second Division into the First Division.
 Albion finished comfortably in mid-table in 1920–21, 1921–22, and 1922–23, though Blood would primarily serve the reserve team, acquiring a Central League medal and scoring 73 goals in 72 Central League games.
-Blood finished as the club's top-scorer in 1923–24 with nine goals.
+Blood finished as the club's top-scorer in 1923–24 with nine goals, ending the season with a hat-trick in a 3–1 victory over Sheffield United.

 Later career

 Blood was signed by Fred Scotchbrook's Stockport County for a £3,000 fee in December 1924.
 He scored seven goals in 25 Second Division games during the 1924–25 campaign, though his eight goals in 16 league matches could not prevent County suffering relegation in last place in 1925–26.
 After spending 1926–27 in the Third Division North, he moved on to Cheshire County League side Winsford United.
 He moved on to league rivals Mossley in 1928, scoring six goals in 17 league games.
-He then transferred to Ashton National Gas, before returning to Buxton in 1930.
+He then transferred to Ashton National Gas before returning to Buxton in 1930.
 He later scouted young talent for West Bromwich Albion.

 Style of play

-Blood had good footballing intelligence and distribution skills, but his greatest skill was his tremendously powerful shots.
+Blood had good footballing intelligence and distribution skills, but his greatest skill was his powerful shots.